 1. Use a Group of Ornaments

-If your tree has a distinct theme like my white tabletop tree does, just continue this theme all the way to the topper.
-My Feliz Navidad tree is covered with colorful tinsel, piñata shaped ornaments and even a hand painted souvenir skirt from Mexico as the tree skirt.
-Why would I stop a good thing when it comes to the tree topper?
-A grouping of mini piñatas and faux flowering cactus were just what the top of this tree needed.
+If your tree has a distinct theme like my white tabletop tree does, continue the motif all the way to the topper.
+My Feliz Navidad tree is covered with colorful tinsel, piñata-shaped ornaments and even a hand painted souvenir from Mexico as the tree skirt.
+Why would I stop a good thing when it comes to the top of the tree?
+A grouping of mini piñatas and faux flowering cactus were what it needed.

 2. Embellish an Existing Tree Topper

-A plain angel atop a 7-foot tall pink tree just seems wrong.
+A plain angel atop a 7-foot tall pink tree doesn’t seem quite right.
 A plain angel with some extra floral picks and a ring of lights would be better.
-I’m not saying ditch your favorite plain Jane tree topper you have had for years, I’m saying embellish it.
-Kick that topper up a notch with the help of faux feathers and giant glittery gold sprigs.
+I’m not saying ditch your favorite plain Jane tree topper you have had for years.
+I’m saying embellish it.
+Kick it up a notch with the help of faux feathers and giant glittery gold sprigs.

 Hark the Herald Angels sing, this is a tree full of sparkly goodness.
-The Toasted Champagne tree is large and in charge already, but there was enough space left in the room to add on an elaborate tree topper.
-Your topper should be somewhat proportionate to your tree.
+The Toasted Champagne Gold Tinsel Tree is large and in charge already.
+But, there was enough space left in the room to add on an elaborate Christmas tree topper.
+It should be somewhat proportionate to your tree.
 If you have a big tree, go big with your topper.
 I continued the theme of this tree (metallics and angels) all the way to the tippy top.

-My gorgeous hot pink tree came by its name honestly, just check out that tree topper.
-This topper is definitely an example of more is more.
+My gorgeous hot pink tree came by its name because of the tree topper.
+It’s definitely an example of more is more.
 I kept adding more feathers, lights, and fabric-covered boxes.
-There’s even an actual store-bought tree topper is buried in there.
-When it was all done, or my sister told me to set the feathers down and back slowly away, my tree topper looked exactly like an elaborate headdress for a Vegas showgirl.
+There’s even an actual store-bought topper buried in there.
+When it was all done, my sister told me to set the feathers down and back slowly away.
+My Christmas tree topper looked exactly like an elaborate headdress for a Vegas showgirl.
 Maybe I have found my calling and should move to Nevada.

 This is as close to a traditional Christmas tree as it gets around these parts.
-The only traditional part is the fact that the Oh Christmas Tree looks like a real tree.
+The Oh Christmas Tree looks like a real one.
 On closer inspection the kitsch becomes more apparent.
-This tree is home to many vintage ornaments from the ’50s and ’60s.
-These ornaments depict things like ducks as drum majors puppies made of yarn pompoms.
+This tree is home to many vintage ornaments from the 1950s and 60s.
+These ornaments depict things like ducks as drum majors and puppies made of yarn pompoms.
 I threw in a few pieces from my vintage Fisher-Price collection for good measure.
-The tree topper is a vintage angel embellished with retro plastic sprigs of holly.
+The vintage angel tree topper is embellished with retro plastic sprigs of holly.

 What is on top of your Christmas tree?
-Do you make a new topper vignette each year or do you have a sentimental old standby you go to?
-Hopefully after reading this you might consider embellishing your go-to-topper this year into something extra special.by
+Do you make a new vignette each year?
+Do you have a sentimental old one on standby?
+Why not consider transforming your go-to-topper this year into something extra special.by